jchatel/quickmail-next-docs/linkedin/sending-linkedin-messages.md

 ## Where can I see replies to LinkedIn messages?

-Once a LinkedIn account is added to QuickMail, we will automatically scan it for replies every 15 minutes.
+Once a LinkedIn account is added to QuickMail, we will automatically scan it for replies every 2 hours.

 The replies are then collected and displayed on the Global page, allowing direct responses to LinkedIn messages.